spack/spack/lib/spack/docs/packaging_guide.rst

 behavior.

-Packages can override the flag_handler method with one of three builtin flag_handlers.
-The builtin flag_handlers are named ``inject_flags``, ``env_flags``, and ``build_system_flags``.
+Packages can override the flag_handler method with one of three built-in flag_handlers.
+The built-in flag_handlers are named ``inject_flags``, ``env_flags``, and ``build_system_flags``.
 The ``inject_flags`` method is the default.
 The ``env_flags`` method puts all of the flags into the environment variables that ``make`` uses as